-With HDMI-CEC correctly setup, you can issue a single voice command to turn on your TV, turn on the Fire TV Stick 4K and start playing an episode of, say, Jack Ryan.
+With HDMI-CEC correctly setup, you can issue a single voice command to turn on your TV, turn on the Fire TV Stick 4K and start playing an episode of, say, The Boys.
 Now that’s neat.
 If you’ve got another Alexa device, such as an Echo Dot, you can issue the command ‘out loud’ – no need to even find the Stick’s remote.

 However, Alexa is slightly hampered by a patchy general search function.
 It’s not universal, for a start, so iPlayer, for example, isn’t included in results.
 And although Netflix is included, Amazon results are predictably prioritised – even if clicking on them would result in paying to watch something that’s already included in your Netflix subscription.
 In short, the search function, whether activated by type or voice, works best when you know what you’re after.

 At front and centre of the app selection is Amazon Prime Video, here available in 4K with standard HDR, HDR10+ and Dolby Vision – and with Dolby Atmos sound.
 Netflix is here, too, also in 4K with HDR and Dolby Vision – although without HDR10+ (which isn’t currently supported by Netflix) or Dolby Atmos (which you will get from the Netflix app on some platforms, such as Apple TV).
 As well as BBC iPlayer you also get ITV Hub, 4OD and Demand 5, while for local streaming there’s Plex and VLC, and for music you get Spotify, Deezer and Tidal.
 Now TV would be nice, but the Fire TV Stick 4K has all other bases covered.

 That’s key to its appeal: it includes all of the streaming services you’re likely to want and supports all of the current most advanced video and sound formats.
 The support for HDR10+ is, in fact, a one-up on the Apple TV 4K, which costs £130 more than this.
 The Apple TV does counter, though, with a far superior selection of pay-as-you-go blockbusters in 4K HDR, via the iTunes app.
 Amazon allows you to rent and buy new releases that aren’t included with Prime, but few are in 4K and fewer still in HDR.